 Note: Ever wonder what the difference is between writing an article and writing a blog post?
-It’s a topic that comes up a lot.
+It’s a topic that comes up a lot when people ask how to become a freelance writer.
 Besides style and research, you might be surprised by one of the key differences between blogs and articles.
 And it’s why I decided to share this post again.

 There’s a lot of confusion out there in the freelance-writing world today about blog posts and articles.
 Also, about what each of those types of writing should pay.

 Recently, I got a lot of response to my call for freelance writers to stop writing blog posts.
 Many writers were confused about just what the difference is.

 So let’s discuss.
 Because things are changing.
 And understanding the differences between these two writing forms will help you earn more.